 Many startups are seeing a high level of corporate (as against venture capital) investment.
 It has been traditionally angel capital or venture capital that had pushed exciting startups in many fields, and perhaps private equity at a later stage.
 In addition to these investor sectors, e-mobility startups are seeing significant investments from corporates, who are putting in their cash as strategic investors.

 In the past four years alone, about 250 startups involved in some aspect of electrification have attracted more than $20 billion in venture capital, notably from a broad array of corporations across multiple industries.
 Interestingly, one of the prominent investors in EV startups has been Intel, which has backed battery startups Prieto, Qnovo and Enovix and charging startups WiTricity and Chargifi.

 Business model startups

-To an outsider, electric vehicle startups conjures up teams of bright electrical or automotive engineers.
+To an outsider, electric vehicle startups conjure up teams of bright electrical or automotive engineers.
 Not always.
-Many EV startups are focussed more on business model innovation – for example, offering electric vehicles as a service or batteries as a service – than pure tech.
+Many EV startups are focused more on business model innovation – for example, offering electric vehicles as a service or batteries as a service – than pure tech.

 Aligned to autonomous, shared, connected transportation